Severe Storms: The Cost Drivers Making Them So Expensive

 Driver #3: Building premiums to rebuild after severe storms are increasing.

 The cost to rebuild is also making storms more expensive.
 According to Swiss Re, building costs are rising faster than the overall rate of inflation, which leads to higher reconstruction costs and higher claims.
 Meanwhile, the average claim amount is increasing as the value of assets increases.
-Many roofs have solar panels on them, and such panels are insured, but still vulnerable to severe storms.
+Many roofs have solar panels on them, and such panels are insured but still vulnerable to severe storms.
 When hit by hail or high winds, the claims are now higher.
 Today, 7% of all homes in America have solar panels, but that number is projected to double by 2030.

 Conclusion

 Similar to the findings in our hurricanes analysis and briefing, there is no panacea that can dramatically reduce the costs of severe storms.
-More people and more assets in more places that are likely to experience severe storms means more costs.
+More people and more assets in more places that are likely to experience severe storms translate into higher costs.
 But there are steps that the private sector can take to fortify the assets across America’s heartland where such storms are most common.
 We are far from sitting ducks; resilient approaches and materials can be the difference between total destruction and light damage.
 In that delta, millions of dollars can be saved.